JAlcocerT/JAlcocerT/content/docs/CoolResources/photo.md

 5. For background removal, try...

 The best open source background removal tool currently known is **withoutbg**, an open-source application that works locally on your device without uploading images to the cloud, ensuring privacy.

 It offers a Python package and an API and is available under the MIT license.

-This tool focuses on background removal for images, providing effective AI-powered extraction with the advantage of running totally offline for enhanced security.[1]

 Other notable open-source tools or models often mentioned include Python libraries such as **rembg** and AI models hosted on platforms like Hugging Face, but withoutbg stands out for local operation and ease of use.